Skip to content

 10. squeezable

-To create our final word cloud for the brand book, take your keywords list back to Wordle and open a create window.
+Word clouds display the relative importance of the keywords in a visually appealing manner.
+They are ideal for including your Brand’s keywords in your final Brand Book.
+To create our final word cloud for the brand book, return your keywords list to Wordle and open a create window.
 Paste your list into the create window.
-To give the word cloud some dimension, add your brand name 6 or 7 times to the text.
+Add your brand name 6 or 7 times to the text to give the word cloud some dimension.
 Then copy the first 5 (or so) items from your list and paste them in twice more.
 So you end up with a create box that has the following words in it:

 imagination friend joy clean charity children dream chubby bathtime squeeze Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie Rubber Duckie imagination friend joy clean charity imagination friend joy clean charity